Oxford-Reuben Graduate Scholarships

 An exceptional opportunity to enable you to study your passion, live your dream, and transform the future.

 Reuben College and the University of Oxford will offer a number Oxford-Reuben Graduate scholarships for students starting in October 2022.
 The scholarships cover full course fees and maintenance for the duration of the course for selected students.
-They are only tenable at Reuben College, and are available for the courses offered by the College.
+They are only tenable at Reuben College, and are available for the courses accepted by the College.